 Coordination of benefits is a feature used to determine how much the Prescription Drug Program pays when you or one of your dependents is covered by more than one group prescription drug plan and incur covered charges for prescription drugs.
 This feature is designed to prevent overpayment of benefits.
-This section does not apply to medical coverage under the HDHP or the basic vision coverage under the Chevron Vision Program.
+This section does not apply to medical coverage or the basic vision coverage under the HDHP Basic.